Loknar/ugla-grades-watcher/README.md

 	python ugla_grades_watcher.py

-For Slack notifications you need to create a slackbot and put your slackbot token in your `settings.config` file.
-Happy waiting for your grades.
+For Slack notifications you need to create a [slack bot](https://api.slack.com/bot-users) ([press here](https://my.slack.com/services/new/bot)) and put the bot API token in your `settings.config` file.

+Happy waiting for your grades! :blush:

 ## settings.config